“We must through much tribulation enter into the Kingdom of God,” Acts 14:22

 — the Targum Onkelos says

-— the Targum of Jonathan adds more insights:
+— the Targum of Jonathan says

 — the Targum Onkelos says